jaantollander/masters-thesis/content/25_puhti.md

 : \label{tab:slurm-partitions}
 Slurm partitions on Puhti.
+Each partition has a name and is associated with resources limits and set of node types from Table \ref{tab:puhti-nodes}.
+Typically, memory and local storage limits are the same as for the node type.

 Puhti uses Slurm as a worload manager.
 At the time of writing the version was 21.08.7, but it is updated regularly.